 In May 2015, Congress asserted its own authority over the agreement with the Iran Nuclear Agreement Review Act, requiring the president to certify certain aspects of the deal to Congress every 90 days.

-In January 2018, President Trump once again agreed to extend the deal, but warned that he would not do so when the economic sanctions are next up for renewal, on May 12, unless Congress and European allies fixed "the deal’s disastrous flaws."
-Specifically, the president stated that he would only approve legislation that addressed "four critical components."
-Experts like Kelsey Davenport, director for nonproliferation policy at the Arms Control Association, have explained, however, that Trump's demands are unrealistic and set the U.S. up to violate the agreement.
-As the May 12 deadline approaches, President Trump's recent cabinet changes add further cause for concern.
-Mike Pompeo, tapped for Secretary of State, has criticized the deal, and Trump's new National Security Advisor, John Bolton, has consistently advocated for going to war with Iran.
+In January 2018, President Trump agreed to extend the Iran deal, but warned that he would not do so on May 12, when the economic sanctions are next up for renewal, unless Congress and European allies fixed "four critical components."
+Experts like Kelsey Davenport, Director for Nonproliferation Policy at the Arms Control Association, explained, however, that Trump's demands were unrealistic and merely an excuse for the U.S. to violate the agreement.
+Predictably, on May 8th, President Trump did just that, turning his back on the agreement and its other signatories.
+The termination comes on the heels of the administration’s appointment of National Security Advisor John Bolton, a critic of the agreement and an advocate for beginning a war with Iran.

 WHAT YOU CAN DO

 Now that the Trump administration has moved the country one step closer to war with Iran, it is imperative that Congress prevent the White House from taking unilateral military action.
 Senator Bernie Sanders (I-VT) has proposed an amendment to the Senate version of the NDAA that echos the sentiment in Rep. Ellison's amendment to the House version.
 We need to make clear to the President that he does not have the authorization to start a war with Iran.
 Call your senators at (202) 224-3121 to ask them to support this amendment.

 - We don't need another war in the Middle East, and it's unfair to our brave men and women in uniform to ask them to fight because of reckless, erratic decisions by President Trump and John Bolton.